freedict/fd-kosh/README.md

 ### Updating the Dictionary Database

 `update_freedict.py` compares the local and upstream checksums of each dictionary.
-To check for updates you only need to execute the same command as when you are downloading the freedicts for the first time:
+To check for updates you only need to execute the almost the command as when you are downloading the freedicts for the first time.
+The only difference here is that you do not have to add the `--init` option.

-    bash update_freedict.sh /ABS_PATH_TO/fd-kosh_data
+    python3 update_freedict.py /ABS_PATH_TO/fd-kosh_data

 #### Automatic updates

-Updates of the FreeDict database can be checked automatically by either a Cronjob or a systemd path file.
-The system path unit can be found in the [systemd directory](systemd).
+Updates of the FreeDict database can be checked automatically with a Cronjob.
 The Cron job can be created as follows:

 1. `crontab -e` to open the Cron configuration in your editor.
 2. To check for updates daily at 23:00: